dhillyon/snake-ai/README.md

 # snake-ai
-Basic Artificial Intelligence concepts are applied to play and beat the game "Snake".
+Basic AI path finding concepts are applied to play and beat the game "Snake".
+Currently only implemented via Dijkstra's path-finding algorithm

 ## Run locally
 1. Fork the repository by clicking on `Fork` option on the top right of the repository.